hamert-gharibi/hamert-gharibi/README.md

 ### Hello there, I'm Hamed!

 A fullstack developer currently living in Esbjerg, Denmark.
-I have been studying multimedia design as Ap degree and currently I’m studying web development as bachelor.

 <ul>
   <li>